-Interest rates will immediately convert to a market rate of interest if there is a material change in ownership of Bendigo Telco Ltd. A material change in ownership is defined as any existing or new shareholder (excluding Bendigo & Adelaide Bank) exceeding 20% shareholding and/or Bendigo Telco listing on the ASX or taking action to list on the ASX.
+Interest rates will immediately convert to a market rate of interest if there is a material change in ownership of Bendigo Telco Ltd or if Bendigo Telco Ltd lists on the ASX.
+A material change in ownership is defined as any existing or new shareholder (excluding Bendigo & Adelaide Bank) exceeding 20% shareholding.